 When these get stretched, your shoulder becomes unstable.
 This happens a lot to young people and athletes who put strain on their shoulders, like pitchers in baseball.

 You can also sprain or tear your shoulder ligament when you use your arm to brace yourself when you fall.

 There are several ligaments around your ankle.
-The two main ones are the anterior talofibular ligament and the calcaneofibular ligament.
-Both connect to your fibula.
+The three main ones on the outside part of your ankle are the anterior talofibular ligament, the posterior talofibular ligament, and the calcaneofibular ligament.
+All three begin on your fibula.
 That's the thin bone outside your shinbone.
 It's also the bone you feel on the outside of your ankle.

 The calcaneofibular ligament connects the fibula to your heel bone.

-The anterior talofibular ligament connects the talus (the bone between your heel and shinbone) to the fibula on the outside of the ankle.
+The anterior talofibular and posterior talofibular ligaments connect the talus (the bone between your heel and shinbone) to the fibula on the outside of the ankle.

-When you sprain your ankle, you’re tearing ligament.
+When you sprain your ankle, you’re tearing one of these ligaments.
 The most common sprain happens when your foot rolls under your ankle or leg.
 This usually happens playing sports, especially jumping sports like basketball.

 When you sprain your ankle, you’re usually hurting one of these ligaments.

 A third ligament, the posterior talofibular ligament, runs along the back of your ankle.
 Injuries to this ligament aren’t as common.